Expanding continual few-shot learning benchmarks to include recognition of specific instances: Abstract

 \section{Abstract}

-Continual learning and few-shot learning are important frontiers in the quest to improve Machine Learning.
-There is a growing body of work in each frontier, but very little combining the two.
-Recently however, Antoniou et al. \cite{Antoniou2020} introduced a Continual Few-shot Learning framework, CFSL, that combines both.
-In this study, we extended CFSL to make it more comparable to standard continual learning experiments, where usually a much larger number of classes are presented.
-We also introduced an `instance test' to classify very similar specific instances - a capability of animal cognition that is usually neglected in ML.
-We selected representative baseline models from the original CFSL work and compared to a model with Hippocampal-inspired replay, as the Hippocampus is considered to be vital to this type of learning in animals.
-As expected, learning more classes is more difficult than the original CFSL experiments, and interestingly, the way in which they are presented makes a difference to performance.
-Accuracy in the instance test is comparable to the classification tasks.
-The use of replay for consolidation improves performance substantially for both types of tasks, particularly the instance test.
+Continual learning and few-shot learning are important frontiers in progress toward broader Machine Learning (ML) capabilities.
+Recently, there has been intense interest in combining both.
+One of the first examples to do so was the Continual few-shot Learning (CFSL) framework of Antoniou et al. \cite{Antoniou2020}.
+In this study, we extend CFSL in two ways that capture a broader range of challenges, important for intelligent agent behaviour in real-world conditions.
+First, we increased the number of classes by an order of magnitude, making the results more comparable to standard continual learning experiments.
+Second, we introduced an `instance test' which requires recognition of specific instances of classes -- a capability of animal cognition that is usually neglected in ML.
+For an initial exploration of ML model performance under these conditions, we selected representative baseline models from the original CFSL work and added a model variant with replay.
+As expected, learning more classes is more difficult than the original CFSL experiments, and interestingly, the way in which image instances and classes are presented affects classification performance.
+Surprisingly, accuracy in the baseline instance test is comparable to other classification tasks, but poor given significant occlusion and noise.
+The use of replay for consolidation substantially improves performance for both types of tasks, but particularly for the instance test.